magento/devdocs/guides/v2.2/cloud/project/project-patch.md

 *General patches* are provided for all Magento Commerce customers in a repository referenced in your `composer.json`.
 We apply patches automatically during the build phase when a patch is available.
 The procedure discussed in this section enables to you test a patch locally anytime you choose.

 ### Get started {#gen-getstarted}
-We recommend testing patches in an active branch, prior to deploying to Staging and Production environments.
+We recommend testing patches in an active branch, prior to deploying to Staging and Production environment.

 {% include cloud/cli-get-started.md %}